jbeechb/tier2-safe-docs/safe-guide-pi.rst

 that they are who they say they are.
 Please check their nationality as
 well: it's your responsibility to make sure this is right.

-When you accept a user, the systems team is automatically requested to create the account on the Tier-2 system.
+When you accept a user, an automatic request is generated to create the account on the appropriate Tier-2 system.
 When this has been done, the user is emailed; allow a working day for this.
-The user can then login to SAFE and pick up their initial password.
+The user can then login to SAFE and pick up their initial password for the facility account.

 How can I designate a user as a project manager?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~